 If you have luck with finding the right size when you shop, consider some of these performance outfit ideas that I've seen on Amazon.
-Yes, I know, Amazon is not edgy, but they deliver fast outfits my way if I'm in a pinch less than a week before a show.
-Plus, you don't need to get anything from Amazon, you can use these style ideas and shop the way you want to shop whether it be local or another online store.
+Yes, I know Amazon is not as edgy as smaller online boutiques, but they deliver fast outfits my way if I'm in a pinch less than a week before a show.
+Plus, you don't necessarily need to get these dresses from Amazon, but you can use these style ideas and shop the way you want to shop, whether local or another online store.

 To give a good performance, make sure you're very prepared.
-Be sure you've memorized the words fully, you've practice how you will move around the stage, and you're connecting with the song in a way that the audience will feel your authenticity.
+Be sure you've memorized the words fully, practiced how you will move around the stage, and connected with the song so that the audience will feel your authenticity.
 Also, being confident on stage goes a long way.

 Related Post: How To Find Performance Opportunities

-If your confidence levels aren't where you want them to be, there are several different mindsets that can help you get the same type of confidence you would have at home in front of the mirror by yourself.
-Read More About Building Confidence On Stage.
+If your confidence levels aren't where you want them to be, several different mindsets can help you get the same type of confidence you would have at home in front of the mirror by yourself.
+Read more about building confidence on stage HERE.

-Balck or white is a way to play it safe, especially if you're doing a very small performance, but if you're going big, don't settle for a neutral color.
-These also don't pop on the camera well at all and you will need some great makeup and lighting to make it look great.
+Black or white is a way to play it safe, especially if you're doing a very small performance, but don't settle for a neutral color if you're going big.
+These also don't pop on the camera well at all, and you will need some great makeup and lighting to make it look great.